nav-dev-2000/docsbot-dev-testing/src/pages/docs/integrations/zapier.md

 ## Looking for some innovative ideas to get started?

 1. **Instant Customer Support**: Use DocsBot to automatically answer support tickets in your CRM or helpdesk software with relevant information from your internal knowledge base or FAQ documents.

+1. **Train on Newly Published Documentation**: When you publish new documentation to your CMS or website, have DocsBot automatically train on it, so it can answer questions about the new content.

 1. **Content Ideas Generation**: Ask DocsBot to generate new content ideas for your blog or social media, based on trending questions or topics in your industry.
 Feed this output to a Trello board or Asana project.